 If you feel tired or exhausted, take a break, rest more.
 Lying down in the grass staring at the sky is very therapeutic and you get the added benefits of Earthing your body and obtaining some probiotic bacteria for your microbiome health.

 17. Practice Emotional Healing Techniques, Forgiveness and Gratitude.

 This is a fundamental part of the healing process; to me equally as important as good nutrition, sleep and exercise.

 Many believe that emotional traumas and pain from the past are the primary causes for most chronic illness.
 I believe that it is a combination of factors, so that if we are emotionally healthy, then we can, for example, endure a poor diet and lack of exercise and not get sick.
 But when several negative factors line up illness eventually manifests in the body.

 Some emotional healing modalities that I will be discussing include, The Journey, Emotional Freedom Technique (EFT) or tapping, ‘mBit’, Transformational Breathing or Rebirthing, Network Spinal Analysis and The Work.

-18. Practice Daily Meditation, Creative Visualizations and Positive Affirmations.
+18. Practice Daily Meditation, Creative Visualizations and Positive Affirmations or Prayer.

 If we could really do this part effectively, then there would be less need for everything else on this list, but I recommend covering all other bases as well.